lookit/lookit-docs/docs/source/tutorial-next-steps.rst

 - The  `Lookit platform <https://github.com/lookit/lookit-api/issues>`_, including login/account system and the experimenter inferface (study management, data viewing/download, consent coding, participant messaging, etc.)
 - The `frameplayer <https://github.com/lookit/ember-lookit-frameplayer/issues>`_, including what frames are available to you to use in designing your studies and how they function

-:ref:`Review the section on Github issues<Github issues overview>` and click the appropriate link above to view the current issue list.
+:ref:`Review the section on Github issues<Github issues>` and click the appropriate link above to view the current issue list.
 Either create a new issue if your idea/problem isn't already described, or comment on an existing issue!

 2. Some advanced options to be aware of
 ---------------------------------------